Seasoned Trial Attorney

 - Instructor, Twenty-first Annual Utah Sheriffs’ Association Conference, “Winning Unwinnable Lawsuits: Offers of Judgment, Negotiation, and PLRA Defenses,” 2016

-- Presenter, Firm Client Seminar, “Depositions: Setting Yourself Up To Win at Summary Judgment or Trial,” 2016
+- Presenter, SWL Presents, “Depositions: Setting Yourself Up To Win at Summary Judgment or Trial,” 2016

 - Presenter, Arizona Counties Insurance Pool’s Nineteenth Annual Public Practice Legal Seminar, “Introduction to Defending Inmate Claims,” 2016

 - Phanpradith v.
 Griego, et al., CV-16-04094-PHX-JJT (D. Ariz.
 October 25, 2019) – Obtained defense verdict in case involving disciplinary segregation inmate’s allegation of an Eighth Amendment conditions of confinement violation asserting denial of access to hygiene items, bedding, and exposure to excessive cold.
 Prior to trial, the Court granted summary judgment in favor of Defendants on the inmate’s due process violation claims related to placement in segregation and placement on property restriction.
 The case is currently on appeal to the Ninth Circuit Court of Appeals.